davepinch/pinchy.cc/content/topics/astronomy/constellations/phoenix/Phoenix_IAU.svg.md

   - Phoenix
   - star chart
   - SVG
+  - Phoenix (constellation) (en.wikipedia.org)
 ---
-Faint southerly group NW of intense A. Eri.
+> Faint southerly group NW of intense A. Eri.
 Resembles cube with only a triangle as upper side; N. Alpha dominates at about Magn.
 2. Others from west: Epsilon Pi Zeta Beta; Gamma (via part-way Nu) in NE & Delta in mid east.